-Table 6-1: Description of the Web GUI Areas
+Table 4-1: Description of the Web GUI Areas

 Item # Description 1 Displays AudioCodes (corporate) logo image.
 2 Displays the product name.
 3 Toolbar, providing frequently required command buttons.
-For more information, see "Toolbar Description" on page 32.
+For more information, see 'Toolbar Description' on page 30.
 4 Displays the username of the Web user that is currently logged in.
-5 Navigation bar, providing the following tabs for accessing various functionalities in the Navigation tree: Configuration, Maintenance, and Status & Diagnostics tabs: Access the configuration menus (see "Working with Configuration Pages" on page 35) Search tab: Enables a search engine for searching configuration parameters (see "Searching for Configuration Parameters" on page 41) 6 Navigation tree, displaying a tree-like structure of elements (configuration menus or search engine) pertaining to the selected tab on the Navigation bar.
-For more information, see "Navigation Tree" on page 33.
+5 Navigation bar, providing the following tabs for accessing various functionalities in the Navigation tree: Configuration, Maintenance, and Status & Diagnostics tabs: Access the configuration menus (see 'Working with Configuration Pages' on page 33) Scenarios tab: Creates configuration scenarios (see Working with Scenarios on page 40) Search tab: Enables a search engine for searching configuration parameters (see 'Searching for Configuration Parameters' on page 39) 6 Navigation tree, displaying a tree-like structure of elements (configuration menus, Scenario steps, or search engine) pertaining to the selected tab on the Navigation bar.
+For more information, see 'Navigation Tree' on page 31.
 7 Work pane, displaying the configuration page of the selected menu in the Navigation tree.
 This is where configuration is done.
-For more information, see "Working with Configuration Pages" on page 35.
+For more information, see 'Working with Configuration Pages' on page 33.

-6.1.4 Toolbar Description
+4.1.4 Toolbar Description